 I began to pray that my Heavenly Father would show me the way He sees me—the true me.
-I do not think that we, as Christians, always see ourselves the way that God sees us.
+Many Christians, just like me, do not always see ourselves the way that God sees us.
 With that revelation, I began to see more clearly the baggage in my life.
 As I cried out to my Father I began to see those weights that had easily beset me (Hebrews 12:1) fall off of me.
 I wrote about this in the blog, “My Vision of the Kingdom of God and His Righteousness.”
 I began to “see” myself more clearly each day.
 I began to cast down vain imaginations and bring into captivity every thought and demonic oppression to the obedience of Christ.
 (2 Corinthians 10:15) Demonic oppression had caused me to live an unnatural childhood.
 It was not a bad childhood, though—who does not like to be the “The Wonder Kid,” praised by their parents and others.
 However, that entrapped me and set me up for the perilous trauma that I faced in my teen years and adulthood.
 I denounced the demonic oppression that entrapped me into a false vision of myself—a vision that caused me to think that I was good in my own strength— a great catch for the kingdom of God.
 Father God never needed me for anything—I needed Him, and still do!
 I was never good and even now I am not good without the saving grace of Christ.
 I was saved from sin just like everybody else.
 My goodness and righteousness was like filthy rags.
 (Isaiah 64:6) I, like everyone else, was born into a sinful world and I needed to be saved from my sins.
 No, God did not get a good catch when He got me, so I never had the right to feel more indignant than others because I was maliciously treated at various times in my life!

 Take some time, my friends, to thank the Lord for the blessings in your life this Thanksgiving.